 According to Kahn, especially with it comes to kayaks, demoing and dialing in the fit is crucial, which is why Confluence carries a rental fleet of upwards of 30 different kayak models.
 While he admits that it’s expensive to stock so many boats, there’s a market for higher-quality demos.
 “I think a lot of rental shops use more bottom of the barrel stuff.
-We like to promote the quality of our rental equipment,” Kahn says.
+We like to promote the quality of our rental equipment,” Kahn said.

 Customers in the market to buy a boat can test-drive almost anything, then when it comes time to pull the trigger, they can credit up to $100 of what they spent on rentals toward the purchase.
-“You can try a boat for basically two days and have 100 percent of that come back when you make the purchase,” Kahn says.
+“You can try a boat for basically two days and have 100 percent of that come back when you make the purchase,” Kahn said.

 Confluence runs a similar program for skis.

 And according to Kahn, the workaround has paid off.
 Confluence only rarely sees a boat returned.
-“I feel like when people walk away from us after making that purchase, they’re confident in it,” he says.
+“I feel like when people walk away from us after making that purchase, they’re confident in it,” he said.

 “Not everybody’s going to be a retailer for life.”

 After an event the shop hosted on the water last month, Confluence employees got to work cleaning up, but after all was said and done, they hit the water themselves for some staff bonding.
 And during the winter, the shop organizes an annual staff cat ski trip for employees in Jones Pass.